kamal94/Titanic-Survival-Model/README.md

-# Project 0: Introduction and Fundamentals
+# [MLND](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) Project 0: Introduction and Fundamentals
 ## Titanic Survival Exploration
+ This project was adapted from Udacity's Machine Learning Nanodegree class.
+The base material data, and most of the implementation was provided by Udacity.
+Modifications have been made in accordance to fulfill the completion criteria to the MLND.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: